A phase-field version of the Faber--Krahn theorem: Formulation of the problem and the main results

 For $\eps>0$ and $\varphi\in\Phi_m$, we now introduce the Ginzburg--Landau energy

-This term regularizes the optimization problem in order for it to be well-posed.
-We observe that the Ginzburg--Landau energy is decreasing with respect to symmetric-decreasing rearrangement of its argument.
+This term regularizes the optimization problem in order for it to be well-posed (see e.g., \cite[Theorem 6.1]{GHK}).\\ We observe that the Ginzburg--Landau energy is decreasing with respect to symmetric-decreasing rearrangement of its argument.
 This can be interpreted as a phase-field version of the isoperimetric inequality.

 \begin{Lem}[Phase-field isoperimetric inequality] Let $\eps > 0$ be arbitrary.
 Then, for all $\varphi \in H_0^1(\Omega;[0,1])$, we have

 \end{Lem}

 Furthermore we will prove the following phase-field version of the Faber--Krahn inequality on the diffuse interface level. \begin{Thm}[Phase-field Faber--Krahn inequality] Let $\eps > 0$ be arbitrary.
 Then, for all $\varphi \in H_0^1(\Omega;[0,1])$, we have